When is it appropriate to talk about a baby that didn’t live? And how and when do you tell your children that they had another brother?

 I always had the question, “How long does a baby have to live to count?”
 I know the baby counts.
 But when is it appropriate to mention that there was another one?
 For me, this was always more relevant during the times that I was expecting, when people ask, “What number is this?”

 When people do ask, “What number is this?”
 I include the first baby.
 I’m not denying its existence.
 If my most recent was my seventh child born, I don’t need to delete one.
 But when a question is in reference to my children, i.e. “What do you have?”
 I do not include the first.
-It’s a present tense question.
+It’s a present-tense question.

-Recently, I was speaking with one women about how special it was when my daughter was born, and how I was so happy to finally have a girl.
+Recently, I was speaking with one woman about how special it was when my daughter was born, and how I was so happy to finally have a girl.
 In that context, she was born after I had given birth to four boys, which made the fact that she was a girl more surprising.
 In that context, the first baby was there.
 Because a girl was born after four boys were born.
-Yet, in most other contexts, when asked, I say “she has three older brothers.”
+Yet, in most other contexts when asked, I say “she has three older brothers.”
 Of course not four.

-I don’t want to anyone to be uncomfortable.
+I don’t want anyone to be uncomfortable.
 But there are those isolated times when I need to include that first one, even if I’m only doing it to remind myself.
 But if I do ever mention that baby, it’s only with a happy tone, never a tinge of sadness or regret.
 I don’t want to remind myself at the expense of someone else’s discomfort.

-In the hospital, one of the first questions asked when a woman is asked when she makes her way to the labor and delivery floor is, “What number is this?”
+In the hospital, one of the first questions a woman is asked when she makes her way to the labor and delivery floor is, “What number is this?”
 The next question is, “What do you have at home?”
 We’re asked those questions constantly over the course of the hospital stay.
 And of course, for me, the numbers don’t add up, and I need to explain why.
-Which is why, precisely during the times when I’m welcoming a new life is when the topic of the first baby arises, over and over during the two day time period of the hospital stay.
+This is why, precisely during the times when I’m welcoming a new life is when the topic of the first baby arises, over and over during the two day time period of the hospital stay.